 This category includes net position whose use is subject to externally imposed stipulations that can be fulfilled by actions of the Academy pursuant to those stipulations or that expire by the passage of time.
 When both restricted and unrestricted resources are available for use, it is the Academy's policy to use restricted resources first, then the unrestricted resources as they are needed.
-Net position of the general purpose school fund is restricted for sports programs.
+Net position of the general purpose school fund is restricted for sports equipment and for time restrictions.
 Net position of the capital project fund is restricted because its use is limited to capital projects.